cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Lightning Talk
     slides:
-    title: Using GRTS in RStudio to Build a Sampling Frame for Endangered Birds
+    title: <a href="presentations/Matt Stevenson - STHL, RStudio, and GRTS Spring Fling 2023.pptx">Using GRTS in RStudio to Build a Sampling Frame for Endangered Birds</a>
     time: 3:05 PM
     room: Bezos (G04 on the first floor)
     speaker: Matt Stevenson, <a href="https://www.coregis.net">CORE GIS</a>